-In this present research the investigator is going to study the impact of new teaching model "Group Clinical Supervision Model" on teaching skills among in-service teachers.
-In this present investigation teaching skill is defined as ability of teachers in introducing the lesson, explanation, questioning and reinforcement.
+In this research the researcher is going to study the impact of new teaching model "Group Clinical Supervision Model" on teaching skills among in-service teachers.
+In this present-investigation teaching skill is defined as ability of teachers in introducing the lesson, explanation, questioning and reinforcement.
 A check list for the assessment of teaching skill comprising of 50 items was developed and standardized.
-A sample of 30 teachers working in various schools comprising of 25 graduates and 5 post graduates.
+A sample of 30 teachers working in various schools comprising of 19 in-service teachers having 0-5 years of teaching experience and 11 in-service teachers having 6-10 years of teaching experience.
 By using this check list an observation as fourth observation IV is recorded after the exposure of traditional method.
 After that the GCSM will be exposed to teachers.
 Three observations are taken after the exposure of GCSM by using this check list as Observation I, II, III.
 The data collected was analyzed using the values of mean, Standard deviation and "t" values.
-The results of this study helps to understand how the group clinical supervision model facilitate in-service graduate and post graduate teachers to improve their teaching Skills.
+The results of this study helps to understand how the group clinical supervision model facilitate in-service teachers having 0-5 years of experience and 6-10 years of experience.

-Key Words: Clinical Supervision Model, Group Clinical Supervision Model, Teaching Skills.
+Key Words: Clinical Supervision Model, Group Clinical Supervision Model, Teaching Sklls.

 Scholarly Research Journal's is licensed Based on a work at www.srjis.com